opentext-idol/idol-tutorials/tutorials/retrieval/answer/LLM_SERVER_GPU.md

 ## Can I benefit from GPU acceleration?

-Probably not with your laptop but this depends on the size of your GPU card.

-Using an Nvidia T600 card with 4 GB memory, the processing speed metric "predicted tokens per second" is recorded with Mistral 7B at 12.8.
-This compares to 11.6 per second with CPU only.
-That's only a 10% speed increase.

-For other models tested there is even less evidence for improvement.
+It depends on how much memory your GPU card has and which LLM you want to use.

+For the author, using a laptop with a built-in Nvidia T600 card (4 GB memory) and running our chosen quantized LLMs, no significant speed improvement is observed.
 See detailed notes on speed [below](#optimization).

+However, if you have access to a larger GPU card and want to run LLMs with a larger footprint, the following steps may be of use.

 ## Nvidia Container Toolkit